 Expected levels of achievement for quality measures are not specified.
 Quality standards are intended to drive up the quality of care, and so achievement levels of 100% should be aspired to (or 0% if the quality statement states that something should not be done).
 However, this may not always be appropriate in practice.
 Taking account of safety, shared decision making, choice and professional judgement, desired levels of achievement should be defined locally.

 Information about how NICE quality standards are developed is available from the NICE website.

-See quality standard advisory committees on the website for details of standing committee 2 members who advised on this quality standard.
-Information about the topic experts invited to join the standing members is available on the quality standard's webpage.
+See our webpage on quality standard advisory committees for details of standing committee 2 members who advised on this quality standard.
+Information about the topic experts invited to join the standing members is available from the webpage for this quality standard.

 This quality standard has been included in the NICE Pathway on care and support of people growing older with learning disabilities, which brings together everything we have said on a topic in an interactive flowchart.